Western Sydney International Airport: History

 The Federal Government announced in February 1986 that Badgerys Creek had been chosen as the location for a second major airport for Sydney.
 The Federal Government then undertook a series of land acquisitions for the site, primarily during the period 1986 to 1991, and spent approximately A$170 million.
 The resulting site totalled 1780 ha.

 However, following the purchase, the decision was made by the Government that construction of a third runway at Sydney Airport was more appropriate, and all work on the site was halted.
 The runway, which was built on reclaimed land, was opened in 1994.

 Despite the expansion, concerns remained that Kingsford Smith Airport would run out of capacity by 2030, especially since the introduction of strict night flying restrictions in 1995.
 Planning for a second airport thus began again in earnest in 2008.
-A 3,200-page joined Federal/NSW study released in 2012 concluded that Badgerys Creek was "clearly the best site for a much-needed second airport for Sydney" and recommended that planning should start.
+A 3,200-page joint Federal/NSW study released in 2012 concluded that Badgerys Creek was "clearly the best site for a much-needed second airport for Sydney" and recommended that planning should start.
 On 15 April 2014, the Federal Government announced that Badgerys Creek would be the site of the Second Sydney Airport.
 In September 2018, construction works began at the Badgerys Creek Airport site.

 On 4 March 2019, the federal government proclaimed that the airport would be named Nancy Bird Walton International Airport in honour of the Australian aviator Nancy Bird Walton.
-NSW Premier Gladys Berejiklian stated that the naming is an "absolutely inspiring choice" as the name for the new airport.
-Australian Prime Minister Scott Morrison stated that "we now recognise Australia's greatest female aviation pioneer" in the naming of the airport, and members of Walton's family stated that they were "extremely excited and thrilled, and it's just a huge honour" for their mother and grandmother.
+Former NSW Premier Gladys Berejiklian stated that the naming is an "absolutely inspiring choice" as the name for the new airport.
+Former Australian Prime Minister Scott Morrison stated that "we now recognise Australia's greatest female aviation pioneer" in the naming of the airport, and members of Walton's family stated that they were "extremely excited and thrilled, and it's just a huge honour" for their mother and grandmother.

 On 10 December 2020, a light aircraft made an emergency landing on earthworks at the construction site, which was the airport's first arrival.
+The first official arrival at the airport took place on 2 October 2024, being a Piper PA-30 Twin Comanche registered as VH-8MN.

 Geography

-The airport's location is situated 44 km west of the Sydney CBD and 41 km west of Sydney Kingsford Smith Airport.
+The airport is situated 44 km west of the Sydney CBD and 41 km west of Sydney Kingsford Smith Airport.
 The site lies 13 km south of the City of Penrith CBD and approximately 20 km north of the City of Campbelltown CBD.
 The Township of Luddenham is located adjacent to the airport, 1 km from the runway.
-It is also located within 7 km of the World Heritage-listed Blue Mountains National Park, sparking serious concerns about declared wilderness, wild rivers, amenities, World Heritage status, and the City of the Blue Mountains economy.
+The airport stands within 7 km of the World Heritage-listed Blue Mountains National Park, sparking serious concerns about declared wilderness, wild rivers, amenities, World Heritage status, and the City of Blue Mountains economy.
 The site is within the City of Liverpool local government area and consists of approximately 1700 ha of Commonwealth land that was acquired between 1986 and 1991.